mikepthomas/mikepthomas.github.io/src/data/markdown/printer-klipper-fan-hat.md

 - Replace non-working thermistor inputs with GPIO connectors
 - Switch orientation of Fan 1-4 resistors so that it does't matter if they are bridged when soldering
 - Added a status LED that can be controlled by the Klipper host
-- on Board DS18B20 Temperature Sensor
+- On Board DS18B20 Temperature Sensor

 ## Flash Hat EEPROM